[Emancipation Day Celebration, June 19, 1900]

 June 19, the date of Granger’s announcement became the date for an annual celebration, Juneteenth (a combination of June and nineteenth).
 Also known as Emancipation Day, it is the oldest and most popular celebration of the emancipation of enslaved people.
 In 1980, Juneteenth became an official state holiday in Texas.
 Today it is a holiday in 47 states including New York (since 2004).
 Outdoor celebrations commonly include parades, picnics and speeches.
 Henry Louis Gates writes: "Juneteenth celebrates African American freedom and achievement, while encouraging continuous self-development and respect for all cultures."

 Ralph Ellison’s novel Juneteenth was published in 1999.

-For more information about Juneteenth, see this recent New York Times article, "So you want to learn about Juneteenth?"
+For more information about Juneteenth, see this New York Times article, "So you want to learn about Juneteenth?"

 This post was written by Lisa Finder, Associate Professor, Electronic Resources Librarian, and Liaison to the Department of Africana, Puerto Rican, and Latino Studies